aria1th/litematica-printer/README.md

 ## Setup

-This mod requires Fabric with Litematica, Malilib, Fabric API.
-Install MultiMC and Fabric, for previous versions, use MultiConnect.
+This mod requires **Fabric with Litematica, Malilib, Fabric API.
+Install MultiMC and Fabric API**, for previous versions, use **MultiConnect**.

 Now it can place directional blocks in vanilla server with "Fake Rotation", or faster with "accurateBlockPlacement" with carpet-extra on server.